The 4 most effective email templates to follow up on outstanding invoices

 [Sender’s first name]

-Again, remember to attach a copy of the invoice with your reminder email to prevent getting held up by claims of “oh, I never received that…”, should they arise, including a customer statement if emailing about multiple invoices.
+Again, remember to attach a copy of the invoice with your reminder email to prevent getting held up by claims that the client never received the initial invoice.
+You should also include a customer statement if emailing about multiple invoices, and ask the client to confirm receipt of these documents.
+It’s also important to restate any escalating late fees, preferably with a cost breakdown of how you’ve arrived at that late fee to highlight the growing expense of the overdue payment.

 Subject: [Your company’s name] <> [invoice reference number]: OVERDUE